michaelpalumbo/forkingpaths/public/help/synthApp.md

 ### Synth App

 This is the modular synthesizer interface.
 Use it to create patches and play sounds.

+**If this is your first time: Click the other HELP button to get started** (located above "My Workspace")

 ---